 Special Interest Tennis

 Marryatville High School has been a special interest tennis school since 1995.
-The program (established by an agreement between the Department for Education and Tennis SA) allows students to combine school studies and high level tennis coaching with minimal disruption to their school work.
+The program allows students to combine academic school studies, with high-level tennis coaching.

-The students receive a broad academic education, specialist tennis coaching by accredited coaches during school hours, on the school’s six hard courts and two synthetic courts.
-Their theoretical study includes anatomy and physiology, fitness, diet and nutrition, relationships, sports injuries, drugs in sport and the psychology of winning.
+The students receive a broad academic education, including specialist tennis coaching by accredited coaches on the school’s six hard courts and two synthetic courts.
+Their theoretical study explores the tactical, technical, physical and psychological aspects of tennis and includes anatomy and physiology, fitness, diet and nutrition, relationships, sports injuries, decision making and the psychology of winning.

 Special Interest Tennis program entry requirements

-have a demonstrated commitment to engaging with the academic program from which they come
+- have a demonstrated commitment to engaging with the academic program from which they come – hence an applicant’s last two academic reports are required

-a nominated tennis referee such as a private coach or club president.
+- provide a nominated tennis referee such as a private coach or club president

 To compliment these ratings, parents or caregivers for each student will also need to provide:

-- video footage of their student’s ability to drill on both the forehand and backhand side, as well as their serve, volley, overhead and ability to maintain a rally during competitive play
+- video footage of their applicant’s ability to drill on both the forehand and backhand side, as well as to serve, volley and complete an overhead smash.
+The footage must also demonstrate an applicant’s ability to maintain a rally during competitive play (it is most beneficial to be able to track the ball all the way up and down the court)

-- footage can be sent either via email to firstname.lastname@example.org in a series of files or as a link, or if this is not possible, placed on a USB and delivered to our front office at 170 Kensington Road Marryatville SA 5068
+- footage can be sent as a link (such as youtube), via email to email@example.com in a series of files, attached to the application form, or if this is not possible, placed on a USB and delivered to our front office at 170 Kensington Road Marryatville SA 5068

 - a tennis referee, who will either write a reference or be willing to speak with us and again, this will require your permission for us to do so

-- a primary school academic/character reference from a member of the administration that speaks to your student’s commitment to his or her studies and the school in general
+- a primary school academic/character reference from a member of the administration that speaks to your applicant’s commitment to his or her studies and the school in general

 If you have any further questions, please do not hesitate to get in contact with the school or our Special Interest Tennis Coordinator, Mr Tony Byles firstname.lastname@example.org